w9n/garden/docs/examples/remote-sources.md

 > Remote _module_: The remote source code for a single Garden module.
 In this case, the `garden.yml` config file is stored in the main project repository while the module code itself is in the remote repository.

+_Note: The source code for this project can be found at: [https://github.com/garden-io/garden/tree/master/examples/remote-sources](https://github.com/garden-io/garden/tree/master/examples/remote-sources)._

 ## About

 This project is the same as the [multi-container example](https://github.com/garden-io/garden/tree/master/examples/multi-container)—except that in this case the services live in their own repositories.
 The repositories are: